John O'Connell (soccer)

-John “Harp” O’Connell (died 1988) is a deceased U.S. soccer player.
+John "Harp" O'Connell (died 1988) was an American soccer player.
 He spent his professional career in the American Soccer League where he was a two-time league MVP.
-He also earned four caps with the U.S. national team between 1949 and 1954.
+O'Connell also earned four caps with the U.S. national team between 1949 and 1954.

 Club career

-O’Connell spent ten seasons in the American Soccer League (ASL), first as a defender before moving to the front line.
-In 1946, O’Connell signed with the Brooklyn Wanderers before moving to the New York Americans in 1948.
+O'Connell spent ten seasons in the American Soccer League (ASL), first as a defender before moving to the front line.
+In 1946, O'Connell signed with the Brooklyn Wanderers before moving to the New York Americans in 1948.
 In 1947, he scored sixteen goals in fifteen games with the Wanderers.
-O’Connell experienced his greatest personal success when he was named the league MVP in both 1948 and 1949.
+O'Connell experienced his greatest personal success when he was named the league MVP in both 1948 and 1949.
 In 1950, he was with the U.S. Army, fighting in the Korean War.
 After returning to the U.S., he rejoined the Americans which won the 1954 ASL and National Challenge Cup titles.
 In 1956, the Americans merged with Brooklyn Hakoah to form New York Hakoah.
 He finished his career in 1956 with Hakoak.